-You’ll pay less interest by paying more frequently and by increasing your score you may qualify for better interest rates and balance transfer offers.
+You’ll pay less interest by paying more frequently and by increasing your score you may qualify for a better interest rate and balance transfer offers.

-Disclaimer: only increase your credit line if you know you won’t be using it, otherwise you’re defeating the purpose.
+Disclaimer: only increase your credit limit if you know you won’t be using it, otherwise you’re defeating the purpose.

-Asking for a credit increase allows you to reverse hack your utilization score.
+Asking your card issuer for an increase in your credit card limit allows you to reverse hack your credit utilization ratio.

 Instead of reducing the amount you owe, you’re increasing the amount available.

 This means the overall utilization ratio goes down.
-Remember credit bureaus like for this number to be below 30%.
+Remember, for a good credit score you’ll want to keep this number below 30%.